 All employees must take the Oath of Employment

-Within the first three months of employment, all BC Public Service employees covered by the Public Service Act, including co-op, interns and auxiliary employees, are required to take the Oath of Employment.
-Political staff take the Oath of Employment for Political Staff.
-Public service employees working for an office of the Legislature take the Office of the Legislature Staff Oath.
+Within the first 3 months of employment, all BC Public Service employees covered by the Public Service Act (including co-op, interns and auxiliary employees) are required to take the oath of employment.

-Supervisors must make sure that employees who are new to the public service take the Oath within the first three months of starting their new job.
+Supervisors must make sure that employees who are new to the public service take the oath within the first 3 months of starting their new job.